krane/krane/docs/getting-started.md

 # Getting Started

-Krane is a container deployment tool that makes it easy to create and manage small development workloads.
+Krane is a container deployment service that makes it easy to create and manage small development workloads.
 Krane sits on any server and interfaces with Docker exposing a productive toolset for managing containers.
-The Krane CLI allows you to create, configure, and automate application resources from any machine - Actions, CI, localhost.
+The Krane [CLI](https://www.krane.sh/#/cli) allows you to automate or deploy application resources from anywhere.

 ![Krane](https://user-images.githubusercontent.com/21694364/89133914-371a5900-d4ee-11ea-9e7d-3ff5282c30f5.png)